ijowadali/travel-api/README.md

-# InSync CRM Apis
+# CRM Apis

 ## Description

-InSnync CRM API's is developed with Adonisjs and mysql.
+Travel CRM API's is developed with Adonisjs and mysql.

 # Environments